jaxxstorm/leebriggs.co.uk/_posts/2017-03-28-kubecon-day-1.md

 # OpenTracing update

 Next, we had [Priyanka Sharma](https://twitter.com/pritianka) on stage to talk about [OpenTracing](http://opentracing.io/).
-This is something I was aware of, but hadn't fully investigated, and it Priyanka made it much clearer by demoing a custom "donut order" application she'd written with OpenTracing built in.
+This is something I was aware of, but hadn't fully investigated, and Priyanka made it much clearer by demoing a custom "donut order" application she'd written with OpenTracing built in.
 She did a demo of the app (as a side note, she also asked everyone in the conference room to open a website, which I thought was crazy given the traditional state of conference wifi, but it worked!) and then drilled down into performance problems using OpenTracing.
 It was a fantastic visualization of how OpenTracing can solve problems, and I got a lot of value out of it!

 # Linkerd update